 One thing to keep in mind, if you’re a lady, is that tampons are not available in all countries.
 This has to do with the way that virginity is viewed in local cultures.
 Pads are often still available, although this may not work if you plan on swimming!
 If you don’t have space in your suitcase for tampons, menstrual cups are a good alternative if you will have access to clean water to wash it with.
 I would recommend testing out a few different styles and brands before you leave on your trip to make sure that it fits properly!

-For keeping your toothbrush clean and easily accessible, I recommend purchasing a brush cover with a suction cup (like these ones).
+For keeping your toothbrush clean and easily accessible, I recommend purchasing a brush cover with a suction cup (like these ones – but they may be cheaper at your local drug store).
 I keep mine on the mirror of the bathroom when traveling and when at home!

-Some airlines and airports are very picky about sharp toiletries such as nail clippers and scissors.
-If you are not checking a bag, I recommend buying folding travel scissors and a nail clipper without a nail file attachment.
+Some airlines and airports are very picky about sharp toiletries such as razors and nail clippers.
+If you are not checking a bag, I recommend buying nail clippers without a nail file attachment.
 These are much less likely to be confiscated, saving you time and stress going through security!
 Razors can be trickier to get through security, so I tend to put mine in a checked bag, if possible, or buy one at my destination.
 As for bulky bottles of shaving cream, I’ve found that cheap conditioner works as an easy substitute.

 Toiletries: My Backpack

 - Basic jewelry

 - Nail clippers